Our advocacy has helped to achieve dramatic enhancements for residents of West Rogers Park and surrounding neighborhoods.

 Art in Public Places

-JNDC’s advocacy for art in public places helped to enhance the corner of Devon and Kedzie with “Celebrate,” at right, by Chicago sculptor Ruth Aizuss, and, at left, at Bernard Stone Park.
+JNDC’s promotion of public art has added beauty and energy to the neighborhood.
+Our efforts helped activate the corner of Devon and Kedzie with “Celebrate” by Chicago sculptor Ruth Aizuss, which stood proudly for five years, enhancing the streetscape and reflecting our community’s spirit.
+And at left, at Bernard Stone Park.